 Four things to consider as you compare cloud storage options are collaboration, version control, security, and searchability.

-• Versioning.
-One of the most valuable features of web-based or cloud storage is that you can better control versions of documents.
+• One of the most valuable features of web-based or cloud storage is that you can better control versions of documents.
 This is especially meaningful if you collaborate with other students.
 Google Drive, for example, records your revision history.

-• Searchability.
-Look for a file storage option that has strong search abilities.
+• Look for a file storage option that has strong search abilities.
 Google tends to offer the best experience if you’re searching for files by keywords, users, file type, and more.

 This last point warrants a little more explanation.
 Next, we’ll examine file and folder hierarchy and why we recommend that you look for a cloud storage option with strong search capabilities.